-Any proposal that involves substantial revisions to a subdivision previously approved by the County Planning Board may require resubmission of a complete subdivision application and payment of fees in accordance with the requirements of this Resolution.
-A revision shall be deemed substantial if:
+Any proposal that involves substantial revisions to a site plan previously approved by the County Planning Board may require resubmission of a complete site plan application and payment of fees in accordance with the requirements of this Ordinance.
+A revision shall be deemed to be "substantial" if:

 - a.
-It includes any changes to the property's access. - b.
+It includes any changes to the site's access. - b.
 It includes any changes to a County roadway or County facility. - c.
-It includes any changes that result in the creation of additional lots. - d.
-It includes any other changes deemed to be substantial by the DRT. - e.
+It includes any other changes deemed to be substantial by the DRT. - d.
 The revision is made more than one (1) year from the date of County approval.